How to Register for the SAT in 2026: Step-by-Step Guide (Dates, Fees & the Strategy Most Students Miss)

 Apply for accommodations or fee waivers

-We often help students set up this account live during a webinar or 1:1 session to ensure no errors are made, especially around names, school info, and emails.
+We often help students set up this account live during a webinar or one-on-one session to ensure no errors are made, especially around names, school info, and emails.

 Enter your full legal name exactly as it appears on your passport or government-issued ID.
 If your school calls you Alex, but your passport says Alexander, use the full version.
 This will keep everything smooth on test day.